;

 Students petitioning when the campus declaration deadline is imminent (i.e., in their sixth quarter, for students admitted as frosh), will either be approved, denied, or provided with conditions (e.g., completion of some courses with certain grades) that will be resolved within at most one more enrolled quarter, even if they have not completed major qualification courses.

-STEP 1: Make a copy of the Academic Planning Form (click on the image below).
+STEP 1: Make a copy of the UCSC Academic Planning Form.

 STEP 2: Make an appointment in Slug Success to meet an anthropology peer adviser to review major requirements and start making your academic plan.